NetPriest/CSharp/Computer Graphics and GUI/Drawing App/README.md

 !!!ATTENTION!!!
 This program was created by our teachers (Vassil Vassilev, Alexander Penev) and all rights and (C) goes to them.

-We(the students) had to use the basic project and modify it to comply with the final evaluation requirements.
+<h2>We(the students) had to use the basic project and modify it to comply with the final evaluation requirements. </h2>